 So tell me again why we have national borders?

-Because a bunch of old, probably white, probably European, wrote some lines down quartering off space from each other as “theirs.”
+Because a bunch of old, probably white, probably European, men wrote some lines down quartering off space from each other as “theirs.”
 The only nationalism anyone should be a fan of is an ironic food superiority from where you are from over everywhere else in the world.
-(For instance a hearty & soulful southern USA breakfast is better than anything and my death row meal.
-Fight me in the comments of your food nationalism and/or death row meal lol) The conflicts that divide people become less important and mainly about misunderstandings, lack of correct & causal information, and ultimately the demonizing of “The Other.”
+(For instance, a hearty & soulful southern USA breakfast is better than anything and is my death row meal.
+Fight me in the comments over your food nationalism and/or death row meal lol) The conflicts that divide people become less important and mainly about misunderstandings, lack of correct & causal information, and ultimately the demonizing of “The Other.”

 “I encourage you to not look at the world as a rigid puzzle of pieces snapped into place, but a dynamic, shifting, evolving network of people and ideas, languages and beliefs, ethnicities and cultures, all connected and unaffected by imaginary lines.
-I encourage you to acknowledge this connectivity by identifying first and foremost not as citizen of a town or nation, but as a citizen of the world.
+I encourage you to acknowledge this connectivity by identifying first and foremost not as [a] citizen of a town or nation, but as a citizen of the world.
 Finally, I encourage you to be open to diversity, to reject separation, and to always place more of an emphasis on the lines that connect us than the lines that separate us.”

 No Borders becomes the third pillar of the OE.